abhi3700/My_Learning_EOS/README.md

 			+ (Refer) - https://eosio-nodeos.readme.io/docs/learn-about-wallets-keys-and-accounts-with-cleos
 * `cleos` tool guide part 1 - https://www.youtube.com/watch?v=IVrwtVFRjj0
 * learn EOS wallets basics - https://www.eosdocs.io/dappdevelopment/wallets/
+* EOSIO BP Information Standard | JSON Standard for Block Producer Information on EOSIO Blockchains - https://github.com/eosrio/bp-info-standard
+	- The `bp.json` validator aims to check if Block Producers and Standby Block Producers are providing information to the community in a "standard" way.
+The validator has a set of "checks" and after executing the "checks" it then reports how well the bp.json file published by each block producer aligns to the "standard".
+To get a full understanding of how well a Block Producer or Standby Block Producer is contributing to the community takes more than the checks done here, but these checks can help the EOS community determine which organizations to vote for.

 ### EOS
 * EOS Mainnet Chain API - [Source](https://github.com/greymass/eos-voter/blob/master/nodes.md#eos-nodes)